Welcome to the LL.M. in U.S. Law program!

 Dental and optical care is not covered under the health insurance plan in the U.S., so we strongly urge you to get dental and optical work done before you leave home.
 Students have the opportunity to purchase dental and vision discount programs.

 Current graduate and professional students are eligible to purchase a non-refundable term membership for any of the terms listed below ($15/month fee).
 All graduate and professional students must present a valid University of St. Thomas ID card for access into the fitness areas.
+Additional information and to purchase a AARC membership.

 |Fall Term (September 1 - December 31)||$60|